-This easy DIY Flower letter craft requires just a few materials.
+This easy DIY Flower letters craft requires just a few materials.

 - 8-10 artificial flower arrangements.